mitranim/fpx/docs/html/partials/dict.md

 ## Dict

-Utils for dealing with dictionaries ("objects") and properties in general.
+Utils for dealing with dictionaries (typically called "objects") and object properties.
 Like all other `fpx` functions, they treat their arguments as immutables and never modify them.

 ---